bahaidev/bahai-reflib-data-server/README.md

 Note that although this uses data from the Bahá'í Reference Library, this is just an individual effort not related to the site.

+## To-dos

+1. Put online the **JSON service** (using, e.g., for Bahaipedia and Bahai9 links) and link to it here
+1. Put online as a **web app**, allowing a series of pull-downs for work, section, and paragraph number to get the ID and link, and link to it here.